afroguy16/booking/README.md

 ## Design

 ### UI/UX
-I used a react-datepick, which has its own design.
+ - I used a (React Datepicker)[https://reactdatepicker.com/], which has its own design.
 No additional overrides was used, so the color is a bit off from the other components.
+-  (Chakra-UI)[https://chakra-ui.com/], which is a beautiful and sleek component UI library was used to spin up things to run really quickly without having to write much CSS

 ### CSS
-- Chakra-UI, which is a beautiful and sleek component UI was used to spin up things to run really quickly without having to write much CSS
-- Very little CSS was written mostly for layout positioning.
-The CSS files are small but could definitely be better in terms of structure.
-But it's really a quick propotype with little thoughts towards styles scalability.
-But since it's small, it's super easy to modify and maintain
+- Very little CSS was written, which was done mostly for layout positioning.
+The CSS files structure could definitely be improved.
+But this is done as a quick propotype.
+However, since they are really small and focused, it's super easy to modify and maintain
 - The page isn't device responsive.
-But the best experience, use a desktop computer.
+For the best experience, use a desktop computer.

 ### System Architecture

 #### Goal and State management
-The goal was to use what is needed in the project.
-That being said, global state is something that is avoided, and should be avoided even in a project in production.
+The goal was to use only what is needed in the project.
+That being said, global state is something that was avoided as it should even for a project in production as it is one way to fall into the pit of tight coupling.

 #### "Container" pattern
 "Container" pattern was used in the application.
-The beauty of container pattern is that it's self contained and autonomous.
-Which means that it's easy to re-use in any React project, and will play nicely in projects with other technologies.
+The beauty of this design style is that containers are self-contained and autonomous.
+Which means that it's easy to re-use in any React project (just copy and paste, then install its dependencies from any node package manager).
+The containers would also nicely in micro-frontends and even projects with other technologies.

-There is no tightly coupled dependencies, and all dependencies can be easily replaced with another Provider without breaking the Container.
+There is no tightly coupled dependency, and all dependencies can be easily replaced with another Provider without breaking the Container.

 There is a single flow of truth, which is:
 Service (React Hook) -> Container -> Components

+The Service can be implemented with any technology, e.g. React Query, Redux saga, etc. that detail isn't important as long as the interface is followed.
+Also change a Service Provider won't lead to modification of the container.

 Each component communicate directly with the Container (parent), through events and direct data injection from the parent.

+#### Cached Result
+Since the API sends all the data, the call to the endpoint is only made once.
+In a real scenario, the data would be paginated on the Backend so this won't be needed.
+Also there would be a call to the backend once booking is successful.

 ## Tradeoffs
-- The functionality is not complete and the UX can be grately improved
+- UX can be grately improved
 - The hook and its utilities weren't tested
 - An expensive function was called during data transformation.
 The right place to do this is on input sanitization so there won't be any loop needed.
-- Dummy POST booking was used (in place a real POST endpoint)
+- Booking submission was used as a substitute for a real POST booking endpoint
 - Timezone wasn't considered in the implementation.
-This is also a good candidate to be done on the server for the sake of consistency
+The suggested place to do this would be on the backend so it's consistent accross all clients
 - Only master branch was used